GoldenBug/Movaic/README.md

 ## Using the application

-Using the application from the command line requires the 3 (mandatory) arguments below.
+Using the application from the command line requires the 3 (mandatory) arguments below, not including the help command.

 ```
 Options: